odoo-dev/odoo/doc/howtos/rdtraining/06_firstui.rst

       :align: center
       :alt: Default form view

-Because menus are somewhat complex to declare there is a ``<menuitem>`` shortcut to declare an ``ir.ui.menu`` and connect it to the corresponding action more easily.
+To reduce the complexity in declaring a menu (``ir.ui.menu``) and connecting it to the corresponding action, we can use the ``<menuitem>`` shortcut .

-A minimal menu for our ``test_model_action`` would look like:
+A basic menu for our ``test_model_action`` is:

 .. code-block:: xml

     <menuitem id="test_model_menu_action" action="test_model_action"/>

 The menu ``test_model_menu_action`` is linked to the action ``test_model_action``, and the action is linked to the model ``test.model``.
-As mentioned before, the action can be seen as the link between the menu and the model.
+As previously mentioned, the action can be seen as the link between the menu and the model.

-However, menus always follow an architecture; in practice, there are three levels of menus:
+However, menus always follow an architecture, and in practice there are three levels of menus:

 1. The root menu, which is displayed in the App switcher (the Odoo Community App switcher is a dropdown menu)